evgi88/learn-xgboost/README.md

 * Tune parameters
 * Add or adjust training data

-It's somewhat magical when machine learning is done right - your smart speaker understands you, your phone unlocks in poor lighting, web and social media ads know your preferences, etc.  Understanding what is behind the magic takes some practice, but can be fun and eye opening.
+It's somewhat magical when machine learning is done right - your smart speaker understands you, your phone unlocks in poor lighting, web and social media ads know your preferences, etc.  Understanding what is behind the magic takes some practice, but can be fun and eye-opening.

 ### A. Getting going with feature vectors